Raiders of the Lost Horcrux:

 If that’s what her shrieking was actually about.
 Perhaps Walburga spent the rest of her life railing about the filthy halfblood Riddle (who she remembers from school perfectly well.
 I doubt he endeared himself to her) who had almost single-handedly destroyed her entire family.

 Is that why Sirius, despite having been previously disowned, ended up inheriting the house from his grandfather after all?
 Because Arcturus did not believe that Sirius had ever been involved with the Death Eaters?
-And that even if he was in Azkaban, so long as he lived, the Malfoys — another pack of the Nameless Upstart’s followers were not getting their hands on his house.
+And that even if he was in Azkaban, so long as he lived, the Malfoys — another pack of the Nameless Upstart’s followers were not getting their hands on his house, or its contents.

 In fact, by the end of 1979 — apart from Arcturus’s daughter Lucretia, who is female — Sirius is about the only surviving younger representative of the Black family that Arcturus can be reasonably confident has not gotten involved with Tom Riddle or the Death Eaters.